NLA receives funding to introduce electronic titling

 “This ease of registering property is also expected to have an effect on timely and efficient access to credit for persons wishing to use land as collateral,” he added.

-Vaz reminded that the Minister of Finance and the Public Service, Dr Nigel Clarke, in his Budget presentation, announced that with effect from April 1, 2019, the transfer tax on real estate would be reduced from five per cent to two per cent as well as the removal of the four per cent ad valorem tax to a flat rate of $5,000 per document.
+Vaz reminded the House that Minister of Finance and the Public Service Nigel Clarke, in his budget presentation earlier this year, announced that with effect from April 1, 2019, the transfer tax on real estate would be reduced from five per cent to two per cent as well as the removal of the four per cent ad valorem tax to a flat rate of $5,000 per document.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive